Android 14 Update

 October 1: The AV1 codec might be a requirement for every Android 14 device; suggest an Android Open Source Project listing.

 August 29: Google may announce its first developer preview in February 2023.
-The Android 14 beta build will likely release in April 2023, as the Android 13 QPR beta update will continue till March 2023.
+The Android 14 beta build will likely be released in April 2023, as the Android 13 QPR beta update will continue till March 2023.

 ANDROID 14 BUILDS RELEASE TIMELINE